Malaysia–Thailand relations: Chinese protection of Malays against Siam

 The Sultanate of Malacca voluntarily became a protectorate and tributary state to Ming dynasty China, which protected Malacca against its enemies with military force, allowing the Muslim Sultanate to prosper.
 The Chinese warded off Siam and Majapahit from conquering Malacca, and also engaged in war against Portugal during the Battle of Shancaowan for conquering Malacca.

 At the foundation of Malacca, the native peoples were the peoples with Hinduism and Buddhism influence.
 According to the annals record, at the time Parameswara founded Malacca, the country was often attacked by the old enemies Majapahit and the rivals from northern area of Malacca, Ayutthaya Kingdom.
 Malacca was able to hold position and fight back the enemies.
 Parameswara decided to send his ambassador to visit the Emperor of China, one of the superpowers of the period, the Emperor of the Ming Dynasty, and both agreed to become allies.
 Ever since the agreement between Malacca Empire and China Empire, the Thai Ayutthaya Kingdom and Majapahit Empire never intended to attack Malacca.
 Later, some records suggested that during the trade activities and arrival of the Chinese-Muslim admiral "Cheng Ho" or Zheng He, Parameswara converted to Islam and adopted an Islamic name, Sultan Iskandar Shah.
 The new religion spread quickly throughout his conversion and the voyage of Zheng He.

 Ming dynasty China warned Thailand and the Majapahit against trying to conquer and attack the Malacca sultanate, placing the Malacca Sultanate under Chinese protection as a protectorate, and giving the ruler of Malacca the title of King.
 The Chinese strengthened several warehouses in Malacca.
 The Muslim Sultanate flourished due to the Chinese protection against the Thai and other powers who wanted to attack Malacca.
 Siam was also a tributary to China and had to obey China's orders not to attack.

-Japanese invasion during World war Two
+Japanese invasion during World War Two

-Imperial Japan invaded Thailand in December 1941 and within a few hours, the country had formed an alliance with Japan.
-A campaign against Malaya and Singapore then commenced.
-Thailand helped the Japanese conduct strikes against them.
+Imperial Japan invaded Thailand in December 1941 and within a few hours, the country signed a cease fire and formed an alliance with Japan.
+A campaign against Malaya and Singapore then commenced, in which Thailand helped the Japanese conduct strikes against them and provided a path for the Japanese invasion force.
+In return, the Japanese gave Thailand control and administration of the four northern Malayan states in October 1943.
+These states would be returned to the British after the war ended.

+Mahathir Mohamad administration (1981–2003)

+On 5 July 2002, Malaysian Prime Minister Mahathir Mohamad arrived in Chiang Mai to begin a two-day official visit to Thailand.